Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Output
 ------

+* tempest_output_yyyymmddThh.txt:            text files produced by Tempest DetectNodes with TCs centres coordinates and maximum wind at each time step;
+* tempest_track_yyyymmddThh-yyyymmddThh.txt: text files produced by Tempest StitchNodes with TCs centres coordinates and maximum wind; for each TC trajectory (i.e. after tracking is applied);
+* TC_var_yyyymmddThh.nc:                     netcdf files with selected variables in the vicinity of each TC centre detected at each time step
+* tempest_track_yyyymmddThh-yyyymmddThh.nc:  netcdf files with selected variables in the vicinity of each TC centre following TCs trajectories
+                                             (includes time dimension, yyyymmddThh-yyyymmddThh states the start-end period considered)

+Example of outpud variables saved in the vicinity of TCs centres are:

+* `msl`     (Mean sea level pressure, GRIB paramid 151)
+* `10u`     (2m zonal wind, GRIB pramid 165)
+* `10v`     (2m meridional wind, GRIB pramid 166)
+* `pr`      (Total precipitation, GRIB pramid 228)
+* `10fg`    (10m wind gust since the last postprocessing, GRIB pramid 49)

 List here types of files/datasets produced by the diagnostic.
 Please keep in mind that diagnostic output should be both figures (PDF format is recommended) and data (NetCDF file is recommended).